-An islamic monumental complex built from the XIIIth to the XVth century.
-Clasified as a World Heritage Site by the Unesco, it has two main parts:
+An Islamic monumental complex built from the XIIIth to the XVth century.
+Classified as a World Heritage Site by the Unesco, it has two main parts:

-This medieval islamic citadel was built from 1238 till the conquest of the Catolic Kings, Ferdinand of Aragon and Isabella of Castille, in 1492.
+This medieval Islamic citadel of the Alhambra was built from 1238 till the conquest of the Catholic Kings, Ferdinand of Aragon and Isabella of Castille, in 1492.

-For two and a half centuries, the same berber dynasty, 23 sultans of the Nasrid dynasty lived and embellished it in a sublime way.
+For two and a half centuries, the same Berber family, 23 sultans of the Nasrid dynasty lived and embellished it in a sublime way.

-The original city had four main entrances of which the only accesible one is the Gate of Justice.
+The original city had four main entrances of which the only accessible one is the Gate of Justice.

-Nowadays, the Royal Street joins the defensive zone with the palatial area and the artisian zone.
+Nowadays, the Royal Street joins the defensive zone with the palatial area and the artesian zone.

-At the end ot this street, passing through the Gate of the Wine we find the Fortress and at the other far end we enter in the Medina, where we have the archeological remains of the Abencerrajes Palace, noble mansions, workshops, industries, houses and the ruins of the market.
+At the end of this street, passing through the Gate of the Wine we find the Fortress and at the other far end, we enter in the Medina, where we have the archeological remains of the Abencerrajes Palace, noble mansions, workshops, industries, houses and the ruins of the market.

-In the Royal Street, that is free access to all of the visitors, we will admire the three Chistian buildings added in the XVI century: the Christian Palace of Charles V, the Church Saint Mary of the Alhambra, and the old Franciscan Convent, today the Hotel Parador of San Francisco
+In the Royal Street, that is free access to all of the visitors, we will admire the three Christian buildings added in the XVI century: the Christian Palace of Charles V, the Church Saint Mary of the Alhambra, and the old Franciscan Convent, today the Hotel Parador of San Francisco.